LLNL/merlin/docs/source/modules/installation.rst

 Installation
 ============
 Prerequisites:
-  * shell (If running on Windows, use a linux container)
+  * shell (bash, csh, etc, if running on Windows, use a linux container)
   * python3 >= python3.6
   * python3 pip
   * wget